 Finally ensure that you and your students have ample opportunities to see some of the best contemporary devised work by companies such as Complicite, Filter, Frantic Assembly, Gecko, Improbable, Kneehigh Theatre or Punchdrunk.
-Below is a video about a one-day course on devising theatre with David Farmer in 2011 – and don’t forget about Devising A Show – Games and Techniques for Theatre-Making on Thursday 24th November 2016.
+Below is a video about a one-day course on devising theatre with David Farmer in 2011.

 Read these links to find out more about what Simon McBurney has to say on the terrors of devising theatre, how Emma Rice makes a show with Kneehigh and read John Walton’s top tips for devising in The Guardian.

 Thoughts about Devising and Creativity

 Devising is risky: